ibm-ecosystem-engineering/envizi-workshop-2024/124-Loading-Scope-3-Category1-data-using-AI-Assist/readme.md

 ### 3.1 Upload file for AI Assist Processing

-1. Take copy of the  sample file from the shared Box folder `\124-Loading-Scope-3-Category1-data-using-AI-Assist\files\data\Account-Setup-and-Data-Load-AI-Assist-set2.xlsx`.
+1. Take copy of the sample file `08-Account Setup and Data Load - AI Assist-set2-IBM50.xlsx` from the shared Box folder.

-2. Update the fields Organization and prefix of location as created in your hierarchy in the file.
-The file content looks like
+2. The file name format should be `Account Setup and Data Load - AI Assist_xxxxx.xlsx`.
+So, remove `08-` from the file name and replace `IBM50` with your `Prefix-Id`.

+3. Replace the `ORGANIZATION` column values with Organization name you obtained as a prerequisite.

+4. To prevent naming conflicts, replace `IBM50` with your `Prefix-Id` for the `LOCATION` column.

+The content may look like this.
 <img src="images/Scope3-cat1-set2-file.png">

-3. Navigate to Envizi UI and click on  `Manage` ->  `AI Assist File Processing`
+5. Navigate to Envizi UI and click on  `Manage` ->  `AI Assist File Processing`

-4. Click on `Upload For AI Processing`
+6. Click on `Upload For AI Processing`

-5. Select the file updated in step-2 and `Save`
+7. Select the file updated in step-2 and `Save`

 ### 3.2 Download AI Assisted processed File

-6. Once the file status changed to `Complete`, click on `Actions` -> `Download Processed File`
+8. Once the file status changed to `Complete`, click on `Actions` -> `Download Processed File`

 <img src="images/AI-assist-file-set2-uploaded-for-ai.png">

-7. Open the `downloaded` file which is processed by AI Assit
+9. Open the `downloaded` file which is processed by AI Assit

 <img src="images/AI-assist-Processed-file-set2-contents.png">